docker/compose/docs/reference/compose.md

 specify the flag, Compose uses the current directory name.
 Project name can also be set by `COMPOSE_PROJECT_NAME` environment variable.

-Most compose subcommand can be ran without a compose file, just passing project name to retrieve the relevant resources.
+Most compose subcommand can be run without a compose file, just passing the project name to retrieve the relevant resources.

 ```console
 $ docker compose -p my_project ps -a